 e) Trading and profit and loss accounts, depreciation, stock inventories

-- Demonstrate an understanding of basic theory and practice of financial accounting
+- Demonstrate a knowledge and understanding of basic terms, theories, and practice of financial accounting

 - Explain the value of financial accounting process to a business

 - Use double-entry bookkeeping to record financial transactions of a company and prepare a trial balance

 - Use key ratios to interpret Statements of Financial Position and Income Statements

 Class test assessing topics studied up to week 3.

 Class test assessing topics studied from week 4 to week 7.

 Final exam Unseen examination with specific task relevant assessment criteria.